paperclippete/FinalMilestone/README.md

 Using the Stripe API and plugin means that users can have confidence in submitting their payment details to Love Lanarkshire.
 It also means that Stripe will handle all verification and encryption of user payment details ensuring that Love Lanarkshire can keep their user details safe.

+> Print List for Event Hosts

+Event hosts can print a list of their attendees without printing the whole HTML page, this makes it easy to see at a glance and economical to print.

 #### Features for the Future